RuisSoftware/Pi-Hole-Stress-Test/readme.md

 Replace your_pihole_ip, desired_number_of_queries, and desired_delay with your specific values.

 ### For Beginners (Batch File)
-1. Download pihole-stress-test.ps1 and StartPiHoleTest.bat.
+1. Download pihole-stress-test-en.ps1 or pihole-stress-test-nl.ps1 and the corresponding .bat file.
-2. Run StartPiHoleTest.bat.
+2. Run the .bat file.
 3. Enter the Pi-hole IP address, number of queries, and delay between queries when prompted.
 4. The script will execute and start sending DNS queries to your Pi-hole server.

+## For Linux Users
+### Bash Script
+1. Download pihole_stress_test_en.sh or pihole_stress_test_nl.sh.
+2. Make the script executable with chmod +x pihole_stress_test.sh.
+3. Run the script with ./pihole_stress_test.sh and follow the prompts.

 ### Parameters Explanation
 - PiHoleIP: The IP address of your Pi-hole server.